US considers lifting tariffs on China, pausing gas tax to curb inflation

 The officials’ comments on Sunday come as the Biden administration struggles to cope with inflation and record gas prices.

-Cleveland Federal Reserve Chair Loretta Mester said it would take two years for inflation to fall to the central bank’s 2% target, “falling” gradually.
+Cleveland Federal Reserve Chair Loretta Mester said it would take two years for inflation to drop to the central bank’s 2% target, “falling” gradually.

 Yellen, speaking to ABC News, said the government was reviewing its tariff policy for China, but did not name details and declined to say when there might be a decision.